 - Shivering, which may stop if body temperature drops below 32°C (90°F).

-Hypothermia is an emergency condition and can quickly lead to unconsciousness and death if heat loss continues.
 It is very important to know the symptoms of hypothermia and get treatment quickly.
 Often a hiker or skier's body temperature will drop really low before others notice that something is wrong.
 If someone begins to shiver violently, stumble, or can't respond to questions, it may be hypothermia and you need to warm him or her quickly.
-For information about when to seek medical care, see the topic Cold Temperature Exposure.

 Moderate to severe hypothermia generally is treated in the hospital, where doctors can use special techniques to warm the core body temperature.